Mike Scioscia: Television appearances

 Scioscia made a second appearance on The Simpsons with the episode "MoneyBart", which premiered on October 10, 2010.
-Having survived the radiation poisoning, he tells Marge and Bart that it gave him superhuman managing powers (as well as the ability to de-magnetise credit cards) and that the best players listen to their managers.
+Having survived the radiation poisoning, he tells Marge and Bart that it gave him superhuman managing powers (as well as the ability to de-magnetize credit cards) and that the best players listen to their managers.

 Scioscia acted as a celebrity endorser of the Howard's Appliance & Big Screen Superstore chain in Southern California.

 Personal life

 Early in his career after signing with the Dodgers, Scioscia spent the off-seasons attending Penn State University, working toward a computer science degree.

+On May 3, 1982, 21-year-old Anne McIlquham went to Dodger Stadium with a plate of cookies for Mike Scioscia, whom she hoped to meet at a pre-game autograph session.
+Scioscia was replaced at the session by another player, but a security guard named Jesse brought McIlquham and her cookies to meet him anyway.
+Twenty days later Anne and Scioscia went on their first date; Jesse was a guest at their January 1985 wedding.

-Scioscia and his wife Anne have two children and reside in Westlake Village, California.
+Scioscia and his wife Anne have two children, and reside in Westlake Village, California.
+Their son, Matthew, was born in September 1988; daughter Taylor was born in December 1991.

-Their son Matthew, who played baseball for Notre Dame, was selected in the 45th round by the Angels in the 2011 MLB Draft.
+Matthew played baseball for Notre Dame, and was selected in the 45th round by the Angels in the 2011 MLB draft.
 He signed on June 20, and was assigned to the AZL Angels.
 He was traded to the Chicago Cubs for Trevor Gretzky, son of Wayne Gretzky, on March 20, 2014.
 He was released by the Windy City ThunderBolts on June 14.